5 Tips for Creating a Memorable Photo Book

 The cover of my photo book was a really good picture of my sister and her husband!

-Just need to stop for a minute and mention the guys over at vedia translations.
+Just need to stop for a minute and mention the guys over at Future Board.
 This article wouldn’t have been possible without their input.
-They’re an exceptional translation service over in Quebec and they were ready to give me some education on the topic I’m currently talking about.
-If you are in need of their services, have a look at their site at http://vediatranslations.com.
+They’re a qualified specialist recruitment agency over in OTH and they were ready to give me some education on the topic I’m currently talking about.
+If you are in need of their services, have a look at their site at http://futureboardconsulting.com.
 OK, back to it!

 1.)
 Allow at least 3 to 5 hours of computer time for this project .
 I realize that sounds like a lot, but you have to take into account all the steps necessary to create a good photo book.
 One service I looked at said that users should budget one hour just for creating the book itself after photos have been uploaded and edited.
 This is not a quickie project.